Furore erupts over killing of teenager as Philippines drugs war escalates

 Although the violence has been criticised by much of the international community, Filipinos largely support the campaign and domestic opposition to it has been muted.

-"Again and again we hear people say it is safer ... they appreciate the fact that the Philippines is being made safe again," Abella said.
+"Again and again we hear people say it is safer... they appreciate the fact that the Philippines is being made safe again," presidential spokesman Abella said.

-(Additional reporting by Ronn Bautista and Karen Lema; Writing by John Chalmers; Editing by Raju Gopalakrishnan)